Leadership of Design and Technology at Grove Primary School.

 Responsible: Miss Jemma Willeard, Miss Rebecca Spry

-At Westwood and Grove Primary schools we value Art and Design and the opportunities that it provides for our children to be creative and to express themselves.
+We value Design Technology. and the opportunities that it provides for our children to be creative and to express themselves.
 This is a key part of the children’s entitlement to a broad and balanced curriculum.
 We have carefully designed and structured our art curriculum to ensure children develop the knowledge and skills needed to be successful artists.

 Children will be given a range of experiences including; mechanisms, textiles, food technology, structures and electrical systems (in Keys Stage 2).
 The DT curriculum has been structured to support children to be able to think critically and develop a more rigorous understanding of art and design.
 As children progress through the school, the DT curriculum allows them to build upon prior knowledge and skills, giving them opportunities to apply them to a new context.
 In order to prepare them for their future DT teaching will also support the children to develop key learning behaviours: resilience, risk taking, resourcefulness, relationships and reflection.